Adela Vázquez: Early life

 In 1958, Fidel Castro organized the July 26th Movement to overthrow Fulgencio Batista.
 Vázquez was born in 1958, and during her birth, homes were burned and cities were destroyed because of the revolution.
 Vázquez was born out of wedlock and was adopted by her grandfather and grandmother, with whom she lived.

 Raised in Camagüey, Cuba, Vázquez spent her childhood walking around downtown and the Casino Campreste.
-She encountered a large Cuban LGBT community, eventually being baptized as "La Chica Streisandisima" at the swan fountain in Casino Campreste.
+She encountered a large Cuban LGBTQ community, eventually being baptized as "La Chica Streisandisima" at the swan fountain in Casino Campreste.

-Her early involvement with the LGBT community in Camagüey and emigration to the United States was the influence for Jaime Cortez's graphic novel Sexile.
+Her early involvement with the LGBTQ community in Camagüey and emigration to the United States was the influence for Jaime Cortez's graphic novel Sexile.

 In Cuba, Vázquez was inducted into the military but was ineligible for service because of her homosexuality.
 After being denied, Vázquez committed herself to education and worked toward her teaching degree at Destacamento Pedagogico Manuel Ascunce Domenech.